fiveoclock/Headworq-Scripts/jobmonkey/README.md

 # JobMonkey
-Just a small script for running jobs and sending reports.
+Just a small script for running regular jobs and sending reports.

 The configuration is stored in a yaml file.
 Jobs consist of one mor more tasks.
 Where each task is a command to be executed.